modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/20_scOption-Checks.md

-The Option Checks chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) for option checkboxes
+The scOption-Checks chunk is used for formatting [Product Options](../Frontend/Products/Options) with checkboxes.

 ## Default scOption-Checks chunk